Reboot workbench.action.minimizeOtherEditors! VisualStudioCode 1.26 released!

 When you're doing server-side development, the terminal becomes your true friend (I guess I don't have many friends), so I'm personally happy to have rectangular selection available

-It's especially useful when you want to copy and paste only part of a DB output.
+It's especially convenient when you want to copy and paste only a portion of the output from a database.

 Personalize settings for each user